 Accelerated Master of Science in Finance Program

-The Department of Finance offers an Accelerated Program in Finance tailored for UTSA students demonstrating exceptional motivation and qualifications.
+The Department of Finance offers an Accelerated Program in Finance tailored for UT San Antonio students demonstrating exceptional motivation and qualifications.
 Designed to facilitate a seamless transition into a master’s program, as well as to provide an expedited admission process, this program allows participants to initiate their graduate studies as early as the junior year of their undergraduate education.

 Program Admission Requirements